r7kamura/rack-mongoid/README.md

 Provides RESTful interface for MongoDB as a rack middleware.

 ## Usage
 Here is the simplest example for Heroku with MongoLab plugin.
+You can try this example via [r7kamura/rack-mongoid_adapter-example](https://github.com/r7kamura/rack-mongoid_adapter-example).

 ### Operation
 ```